InfluxData scores $35 million Series C to expand time series database business

 Existing investors Battery Ventures, Mayfield Fund and Trinity Ventures and new investor Harmony Partners also participated.
 Today’s investment brings the total raised to almost $60 million.

-Time series databases, as the name implies, allows companies to capture and measure data rapidly and see how it trends over time.
+Time series databases, as the name implies, allow companies to capture and measure data rapidly and see how it trends over time.
 Company CTO Paul Dix saw the need for time series tools and began building the underlying open source tool kit in 2014.
 It was immediately popular on Github, says CEO Evan Kaplan.
 Today there are 120,000 sites running Influx in open source and 400 enterprise customers using the platform.

 While developers can build a time series application using Influx’s tools, if it requires enterprise scale, security and availability; they will need to buy the commercial version of the product.
 “If you get serious about running Influx in large production, you have to buy the closed source [version of the product],” Kaplan said.